 - Solve real business issues: Don’t deploy a bot for the sake of having a bot.
 Identify the specific support issues that can be automated by AI (repeatable, low business risk, minimal exception management), and enable it to learn from the droves of historic data that exists.

-To read our whitepaper on how companies can launch a bot that enhances the customer experience featuring Forrester research as well as a recipe for launching a successful customer service AI, visit here.
+To read our eBook on how companies can launch a bot that enhances the customer experience featuring Forrester research as well as a recipe for launching a successful customer service AI, visit here.